 Type One — The Reformer

-If this is your default home personality type then Serenity is the first virtue of the spirit that is most available.
-Reformer type ones have a passion for order.
-Because the world is filled with chaos serenity is what helps to ground this type.
-This enables type one to move more freely toward seven where embrace Appreciation for what they are, what they have.
-And, also the freedom to move to type four to the balance of Thankfulness.
+If this is your default personality type, Serenity is the “virtue of the spirit” that the most readily available.
+The Reformer, type one, has a passion for order.
+Because the world is not orderly but sometimes chaotic, serenity grounds this type.
+This enables type one to move more freely toward seven, embrace Appreciation for what they are, what they have, and the freedom to move to type four to the balance of Thankfulness.

 Type Two — The Helper

 Type two.
 These are the helpers of the world.
 Love is the natural virtue to resolve here.
 This expansiveness enables the movement to the balance of Thankfulness at four.
-It also provides the stability to move in the direction of point eight where strength becomes Mindfulness.
+It also provides stability to move in the direction of point eight, where strength becomes Mindfulness.

 Type Three — The Achiever

 The achiever longs to open their hearts to Joyfulness.
-This is the door that opens when joy is discovered beyond and in spite of achievements.
-This virtue of the spirit enables movement to type six where Blissfulness is the key to calming anxiousness.
-It also provides the road to type nine where Happiness anchors life.
+This is the door that opens when joy is discovered beyond and despite achievements.
+This virtue of the spirit enables movement to type six, where Blissfulness is the key to calming anxiousness.
+It also provides the road to type nine, where Happiness anchors life.

 Type Four — The Individualist

-Type four is the individualist but feeling like they are a part of the world is the key to Thankfulness.
-It’s finding the calm sea of emotion and life enables movement to the Serenity of type one.
-At the same time gaining the strength to move towards the trust of Love within type two.
+Type four is the individualist, so feeling like they are a part of the world is the key to Thankfulness.
+Finding the calm sea of emotion and life enables movement to the Serenity of type one.
+At the same time, gaining the strength to move towards the trust of Love within type two.